NYC considers 'capping' parts of Cross Bronx 'to make the community whole again'

-Parts of the Cross Bronx Expressway could be capped under a plan being considered by New York City’s Department of Transportation to reconnect neighborhoods, increase green space, reduce noise and mitigate traffic pollution that causes the nation’s worst asthma rates.
+Parts of the Cross Bronx Expressway could be capped under a plan being considered by New York City’s Department of Transportation to reconnect neighborhoods, increase green space, reduce noise and mitigate traffic pollution that helps cause the nation’s worst asthma rates.

-The department is eyeing 13 sections of the Cross Bronx to be considered for capping, "to help undo the injustice of Robert Moses, who bulldozed through the communities to build the Cross Bronx Expressway," Ydanis Rodriguez, the transportation commissioner said this week.
+The department is eyeing 13 sections of the Cross Bronx to be considered for capping, "to help undo the injustice of Robert Moses, who bulldozed through the communities to build the Cross Bronx Expressway," Ydanis Rodriguez, the transportation commissioner, said this week at an event about the plans.

 The capping project's aim is "to make the community whole again," Rodriguez said.

-Capping, which would entail constructing a pedestrian walkway or green space above sections of the expressway.
+Capping would entail constructing a pedestrian walkway or green space above sections of the expressway.
+Certain longer sections might need a ventilation structure.

 Moses, the region’s master builder responsible for highways, parks, public housing and numerous other public works projects during the 20th century, remains a controversial figure and oversaw development of the Cross Bronx Expressway, built between 1948 and 1972.
 The construction displaced tens of thousands of families.